-- Interdisciplinary teaching module on medical imaging at Charité University Hospital.
+- Iconic knowledge is an interdisciplinary teaching module on medical imaging that I co-developed and taught at Charité University Hospital from 2016–2018

 - My part of the course focused on experimental imaging technology in medical practice with a particular focus on virtual and augmented reality applications as well as on 3D simulation in surgical practice.

 The first, general, objective of the module was to sensitize students to the extraordinary significance of the ‚image‘ in modern medicine and particularly in surgery.
 Images serve as an imperative impetus to action within the routine of clinical medicine.
 The second general objective of the module is to empower future doctors to apply medical imaging in the best interest of their patient.
 The ability to critically analyze images is a pre-condition for this.
 Three topics will help to impart this knowledge: